Oklahoma and Arkansas Mediation Services

 Mediation is a popular form of alternative dispute resolution that allows couples to negotiate the terms of their divorce settlement with the assistance of their respective attorneys and a neutral third party, known as a mediator.
 During the mediation process, the mediator serves as a facilitator, helping divorcing couples reach their own decisions regarding asset and debt division, child custody and support, spousal support and alimony, and other important matters.
 In Arkansas and in Oklahoma, participation in mediation may be voluntary or ordered by the court.

 There are special rules protecting settlement negotiations, offers and attempts to settle disputes.
 Compromise negotiations and offers are not admissible in court.
 This encourages people to negotiate and make settlement offers without fear that their offers will be used against them in the event that negotiations are unsuccessful.
 Mediation falls under the rules about settlement negotiation, which means that anything and everything that is said in mediation is private.
 Nothing either party says in mediation may be used against that person in court.
 Neither side may ask the mediator to appear in court to discuss what happened in mediation.

-Benefits of Oklahoma Divorce Mediation
+Benefits of Divorce and Child Custody Mediation

 Mediation offers numerous advantages over traditional divorce litigation.
 Some of the key benefits of mediation include: